-- If done incorrectly, jump starting can be hazardous. - Explosive hydrogen gas is always present in the vicinity of the battery.
+- If done incorrectly, jump starting can lead to a battery explosion, resulting in severe injury or death.
+It could also damage your vehicle. - Explosive hydrogen gas is always present in the vicinity of the battery.
 Keep all sparks and flames away from the battery. - Do not allow battery fluid to come into contact with eyes, skin, cloth or painted surfaces.
 Battery fluid is a corrosive sulfuric acid solution which can cause severe burns.
-If the fluid should come into contact with anything, immediately flush the contacted area with water. - A battery rated at above 12 volts should not be used for a booster. - Whenever working on or near a battery, always wear suitable eye protectors (e.g., goggles or industrial safety spectacles) and remove rings, metal bands, or any other metal jewelry. - Keep battery out of the reach of children.
+If the fluid should come into contact with anything, immediately flush the contacted area with water. - Keep battery out of the reach of children. - The booster battery must be rated at 12 volts.
+Use of an improperly rated battery can damage your vehicle.

+- Whenever working on or near a battery, always wear suitable eye protectors (e.g., goggles or industrial safety spectacles) and remove rings, metal bands, or any other jewelry.
+Do not lean over the battery when jump starting. - Do not attempt to jump start a frozen battery.
+It could explode and cause serious injury. - Your vehicle has an automatic engine cooling fan.
+It could come on at any time.
+Keep hands and other objects away from it.